 Qualities: Heavy, cold, oily, slow, slimy, soft, static, dense, and liquid.

 Time of day: 6 – 10 a.m. and 6 – 10 p.m.
-This means that you want to focus this time of day with activities that pacify Kapha.
+This means you want to focus this time of day on activities that pacify Kapha.
 See tips to balance Kapha below.

 Season: Late Winter through early Spring.
 You should focus on a diet and lifestyle that pacifies Kapha during this season, even if you’re predominant Dosha isn’t Kapha.

 Body Type: Kapha types have large bone structure, round bodies, and tend to gain weight quickly.
 They have large, lustrous eyes and glistening hair.
 Someone with a predominant Kapha Dosha moves more slowly, but with great endurance and stamina.

 In the Mind: Caring, compassionate, nurturing, grounded, patient, supportive, and centered are common traits of a person with a predominant Kapha Dosha.

 Kapha Out of Balance: When Kapha is out of balance, it can lead to depression, lethargy, excess mucous, low appetite, swelling, obesity, sweet cravings, and even high cholesterol.
 Feelings of attachment, aversion to change, greed, stubbornness, and clouded thinking can manifest in the mind when there is excess Kapha.

 Tips to Balance Kapha:

 - Wake up early (between 5 – 6 a.m.).

 - Drink warm water with lemon throughout the day.